Enowiz777/automation/python/PDFworker/README.md

 Output option:
 - I can create a executable file.
 - I can make it into a web app using flask.

+# 1. Build function without UI

+20220815-TASKS

+1. Make a input that takes pages that user want (ex: 1-3; 5)
+2. Make sure you are getting all those pages inside the number list.
+3. Pass on the list to the function

+Result:
+- Successfully created page_input_to_numbers.py that converts user input into the list of page numbers.